Pepper's ghost: Concerts

 An illusion based on Pepper's ghost involving projected images has been featured at music concerts (often erroneously marketed as "holographic").

 At the 2006 Grammy Awards, the Pepper's ghost technique was used to project Madonna with the virtual members of the band Gorillaz onto the stage in a "live" performance.
-This type of system consists of a projector (usually DLP) or LED screen, with a resolution of 1280×1024 or higher and brightness of at least 5,000 lumens, a high-definition video player, a stretched film between the audience and the acting area, a 3D set/drawing that encloses three sides, plus lighting, audio, and show control.
+This type of system consists of a projector, usually DLP, or LED screen, with a resolution of 1280×1024 or higher and brightness of at least 5,000 lumens, a high-definition video player, a stretched film between the audience and the acting area, a 3D set/drawing that encloses three sides, plus lighting, audio, and show control.

 During Dr. Dre and Snoop Dogg's performance at the 2012 Coachella Valley Music and Arts Festival, a projection of deceased rapper Tupac Shakur appeared and performed "Hail Mary" and "2 of Amerikaz Most Wanted".
-The use of this approach was repeated in 2013 at west coast Rock the Bells dates, featuring projections of Eazy-E and Ol' Dirty Bastard.

 On 18 May 2014, during the Billboard Music Awards, an illusion of deceased pop star Michael Jackson, other dancers, and the entire stage set was projected onto the stage for a performance of the song "Slave to the Rhythm" from the posthumous Xscape album.

 On 21 September 2017, the Frank Zappa estate announced plans to conduct a reunion tour with the Mothers of Invention that would make use of Pepper's ghosts of Frank Zappa and the settings from his studio albums.
 Initially scheduled to run through 2018, the tour was later pushed back to 2019.

 A projection of Ronnie James Dio performed at the Wacken Open Air festival in 2016.

-Swedish supergroup ABBA returned to the stage in May 2022, as digital avatars performing much-loved hits using technology which is an updated version of Pepper’s ghost.
+The London concert attraction ABBA Voyage uses an elaborate version of Pepper’s ghost combined with digital projection and motion-capture technology.

 Political speeches

-NChant 3D telecast, live, a 55-minute speech by Narendra Modi, Chief Minister of Gujarat, to 53 locations across Gujarat on 10 December 2012 during the assembly elections.
+NChant 3D telecast, live, a 55-minute speech by Narendra Modi, then-Chief Minister of Gujarat, to 53 locations across Gujarat on 10 December 2012 during the assembly elections.
 In April 2014, they projected Narendra Modi again at 88 locations across India.

-In 2014, Turkish Prime Minister Recep Tayyep Erdogan delivered a speech via Pepper's ghost in Izmir.
+In 2014, then-Prime Minister Recep Tayyip Erdoğan delivered a speech via Pepper's ghost in Izmir.

 In 2017, French Presidential candidate Jean-Luc Mélenchon gave a speech using Pepper's ghost at a campaign event in Aubervilliers.

+Music

+In 2007 guitarist Buckethead released an album named "Pepper's Ghost".